iankloo/Portfolio/final-project-part-two.md

 ## Interview findings
+I interviewed three people for this project:

-Interview 1 was with a bird hunter with ~10 years of experience.
+- Interview 1 was with a bird hunter with ~10 years of experience.
 Male, early 60s.

-Interview 2 was with an avid hunter who focuses on deer with ~5 years of experience.
+- Interview 2 was with an avid hunter who focuses on deer with ~5 years of experience.
 Male, 30s.

-Interview 3 was with a non-hunter with a family full of hunters.
+- Interview 3 was with a non-hunter with a family full of hunters.
 Female, 60s.

+Notable findings from these interviews are summarized in the table below:

 | Questions               | Interview 1 | Interview 2 | Interview 3 |
 |-------------------------|--------------------------------|-------------|-------------|